Ph4nt01/CTF-WriteUps/OverTheWire/bandit/README.md

 # 🔐 OverTheWire: Bandit
 > A Walkthrough for [Bandit](https://overthewire.org/wargames/bandit/) levels 0–33
 > Author: [Ph4nt01](https://github.com/Ph4nt01)
-> The following is the summary of bandit lvl 0-33 walkthroughs:
+> The following is the summary of bandit lvl 0-33 walkthroughs.

 ---